 Microwave Controversy No. 1: They emit radiation and are slowly killing us all!

 False.
 Well, true and false.
 Yes, microwaves emit some radiation.
 So do laptops, cell phones, and televisions, and that doesn’t seem to stop us from being glued to those devices practically 24/7.
 Here are some other facts about microwaves and radiation:

-· Don’t stand next to the microwave when it’s on!
-Go take out the trash, grab the mail, even walk to the other side of the room.
+- Don’t stand next to the microwave when it’s on!
+Go take out the trash, grab the mail, or even walk to the other side of the room.

 Microwave ovens do not cause cancer.
 They do not emit appreciable amounts of radiation.
 They do not inherently destroy our food.
-So why, then, do I, as a health professional, avoid them?
+So why do I, as a health professional, avoid them?
 Because I’m just paranoid and overly cynical?

 Maybe a little.

-Do you really need to thaw that slice of bread in 20 seconds as opposed to 1-2 minutes in the toaster?
-Do I really not have 5-10 minutes to boil water on the stove for tea?
+Do you really need to thaw that slice of bread in 20 seconds as opposed to a minute or two in the toaster?
+Do I really not have five minutes to boil water on the stove for tea?
 Can we not pull vegetables out of the freezer a few hours in advance to let them thaw on their own in the fridge?
 (It’s ok, sometimes I forget, too.)

 I’m not asking anyone to trash their microwaves.
 They have their place; they’re there for us in a pinch.
 I’m simply asking, what would happen if once, every so often, we actually slowed down and savored the sweet, sweet anticipation of waiting for something for a change?